mantidproject/mantid/Code/Mantid/docs/source/interfaces/Engineering_Diffraction.rst

 These parameters are required to generate new calibrations:

-Vanadium#
+Vanadium #
   Number of the vanadium run used to correct calibration and experiment runs.

-CeO2#
+Calibration sample #
-  Number of the Ceria (short) run used to calibrate experiment runs.
+  Number of the calibration sample run (for example Ceria run) used to calibrate experiment runs.

 Settings
 --------